rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-Now the `isAuthenticated()` resolver function always runs before the actual resolver that creates the message associated with the authenticated user in the database.
-The resolvers get chained after each other.
-The great thing about it: You can reuse the protecting resolver function wherever you need it.
-It only adds a small footprint to your actual resolvers and you can change it at one place in your *src/resolvers/authorization.js* file.
+Now the `isAuthenticated()` resolver function always runs before the resolver that creates the message associated with the authenticated user in the database.
+The resolvers get chained to each other, and you can reuse the protecting resolver function wherever you need it.
+It only adds a small footprint to your actual resolvers, which can be changed in the *src/resolvers/authorization.js* file.

 {{% sub_chapter_header "Permission-based GraphQL Authorization" "apollo-server-authorization-permission" %}}

-The previous resolver only checks whether a user is authenticated or not.
-It is only applicable on a higher level.
-What about more specific use cases such as permissions?
-Let's add another protecting resolver which is more specific than the previous one in the *src/resolvers/authorization.js* file:
+The previous resolver only checks if a user is authenticated or not, so it is only applicable to the higher level.
+Cases like permissions require another protecting resolver that is more specific than the one in the *src/resolvers/authorization.js* file:

 {{< highlight javascript "hl_lines=3 4 5 6 7 8 9 10 11 12 13 14 15" >}}
 ...